superatty/air_hockey_challenge_test/docs/source/installation.rst

         If you are using linux, please don't forget to do the `post-install <https://docs.docker.com/engine/install/linux-postinstall/>`_ procedure.

 2. Install NVIDIA Container Toolkit.
-    Our image is build based on the "nvidia/cuda:11.6.2-base-ubuntu20.04".
+    Our image is build based on "nvidia/cuda:12.9.0-base-ubuntu20.04".
 The installation guide of the `NVIDIA Container Toolkit <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html>`_
     can be found here.